catppuccin/joplin/README.md

 - Q: **_"My font looks bad"_**
   A: The theme uses Noto Sans and Roboto Mono fonts along with Font Awesome 5 for icons.
 You need to install those fonts for the font to render correctly.
 - Q: **_"How to change the colours/fonts?"_**
   A: The colours/fonts are defined inside the two `.css` files.
-Change the colours and fonts from their to suit your needs.
+Change the colours and fonts from these files to suit your needs.

 ## 💝 Thanks to